ECF/MCPTransports/README.md

 		logger.debug("uds sync server started");
 ```

+The socketPath variable has a valid Path instance identifying the file to be used for client connection on the local file system.

 Project: Example MCP Clients using UDS transport:  [MCP Async and Sync Clients](/com.composent.ai.mcp.examples.transport.uds.mcpclient)  (Java)

 Same form as sync example above.